The Gatekeepers (film): The filmmakers

 The director discussing the film at a directors' panel at the Telluride Film Festival.
 Left to right: Michael Winterbottom, Dror Moreh, Ben Affleck, Annette Insdorf.

 The director of The Gatekeepers, Dror Moreh, is an experienced cinematographer who served as director of photography on several feature films, including Urban Feel and Desperado Square, and on a number of documentaries, among them One Shot, Asesino, and Underdog: A War Movie.
 His credits as a director include The Rose (a 6-part documentary series), To Be Mayumana (a documentary about an Israeli dance group), Under Cover (a 4-part docudrama about undercover police officers), Sharon (a documentary about Prime Minister Ariel Sharon's implementation of the Gaza Disengagement Plan), Occupational Hazard (a documentary about an Israeli journalist in Iraq), and Caesarea (an animated short about the history of Caesarea).

 The producer, Philippa Kowarsky, is the founder of Cinephil, a film sales, co-productions, and distribution company, and has taught Media at Israel's Open University and at the Management College in Tel Aviv.

 The interviewees

 The film consists of interviews with six former Shin Bet leaders.
 Avraham Shalom, who ran Shin Bet from 1980 to 1986, served on the team that brought Adolf Eichmann to justice and was forced to resign after ordering the summary execution of two terrorists.
-He was succeeded by Yaakov Peri, who was in charge of Shin Bet at the time of the Intifada.
+He was succeeded by Yaakov Peri, who was in charge of Shin Bet at the time of the First Intifada.
 Carmi Gillon, head of Shin Bet from 1994 to 1996, warned that extremists would try to kill Prime Minister Rabin; the assassination of Rabin in 1995 shook the agency's reputation and led to Gillon's resignation.
 Ami Ayalon, his successor, sought to increase security around Israel's leaders.
 Avi Dichter, Shin Bet head from 2000 to 2005, was confronted with the Second Intifada.
 He was succeeded by Yuval Diskin, who served until 2011.